 \item[(vi)] CDF preferred, Higgs-philic:

-$\lambda_5=1$, $m_H,m_\Hpm$ according to $2\sigma$-band in figure~\ref{fig:scalar_hierarchies}, $\lambda_\text{3}=-1$ (blue line) \end{enumerate} Note that the $2\sigma$-band of the CDF anomaly (figure~\ref{fig:scalar_hierarchies}) extends to smaller masses for this hierarchy, allowing us to explore masses down to 100\,GeV.
+$\lambda_5=1$, $m_H,m_\Hpm$ according to the $2\sigma$-band in Fig.~\ref{fig:scalar_hierarchies}, $\lambda_\text{3}=-1$ (blue line) \end{enumerate} Note that the $2\sigma$-band of the CDF anomaly (Fig.~\ref{fig:scalar_hierarchies}) extends to smaller masses for this hierarchy, allowing us to explore masses down to 100\,GeV.
 In particular, we observe a bump in $\Delta m$ around $m_\Hpm\sim m_h$ due to the threshold of the annihilation channel $H^- \Hpm\to h h$.
-As $\lambda_3$ governs the Higgs-portal coupling of $\Hpm$, this bump only occurs for the blue curve.
+As $\lambda_3$ governs the Higgs-portal coupling of $\Hpm$, this bump occurs only for the blue curve.

-We would like to stress that the viable realization of conversion-driven freeze-out with Yukawa couplings of the order of around $10^{-6}$ is not restricted to the region preferred by the CDF measurement, although we focus on these regions for the choice of our concrete examples.
+We stress that the viable realization of conversion-driven freeze-out with Yukawa couplings of the order of around $10^{-6}$ is not restricted to the region preferred by the CDF measurement, although we focus on these regions for the choice of our concrete examples.
 In fact, qualitatively similar results can be found for the partly mass-degenerate doublet case (iii).
 A further region worth mentioning is the Higgs resonant region where $m_H\simeq m_h/2$.
-For sizeable $\lambda_\text{L}$, resonant $H$ pair annihilation provides a large cross section allowing for conversion-driven freeze-out solutions for a sizeable range of $\Delta m$.
+For sizable $\lambda_\text{L}$, resonant $H$ pair annihilation provides a large cross section allowing for conversion-driven freeze-out solutions for a sizable range of $\Delta m$.